scrapy/scrapy/docs/topics/feed-exports.rst

  * :setting:`FEED_FORMAT`: ``csv``
  * Exporter used: :class:`~scrapy.exporters.CsvItemExporter`
- * To specify columns to export and their order use :setting:`FEED_EXPORT_FIELDS`.
+ * To specify columns to export, their order and their column names, use :setting:`FEED_EXPORT_FIELDS`.
 Other feed exporters can also use this option, but it is important for CSV because unlike many other export formats CSV uses a fixed header.